 ADHD.
-People who drank beverages with high levels of sodium benzoate (like soda) reported an increase in attention-deficit/hyperactivity disorder (ADHD) symptoms.
+People who drank beverages containing high levels of sodium benzoate — like soda — reported an increase in attention-deficit/hyperactivity disorder (ADHD) symptoms.

 Inflammation.
-A 2012 study found that preservatives such as sodium benzoate could lead to low-grade inflammation in the body.
-This kind of low-grade inflammation can be chronic in people with obesity.
+A 2012 study found that preservatives such as sodium benzoate in food and drink intake could lead to low-grade inflammation in the body.
+This type of low-grade inflammation can be chronic in people with obesity.

 Alternatives to Consuming Sodium Benzoate